What is a CDL License?

-What Does a Commercial Driver’s License Allow You To Do?
+What Does a CDL License Allow You To Do?

 What Types of CDL Licenses Are Available?

-There are three types of CDL licenses you can study for.
-The type of CDL you get determines the type and weight of the vehicle you can safely drive, which will have an effect on the types of truck driving jobs you can get.
+There are three types of Commercial Driver’s Licenses (CDLs) that you can study for: Class A, Class B, and Class C. The license you get determines what types of commercial vehicles you are allowed to drive, which will impact the types of truck driving jobs you can apply for.

 Which Type of CDL Should You Get?